-NBA Team Charted Jet Hits Mystery UFO In Midair Making Huge Dent — Social Media Vs. Experts On Possibilities
+NBA Team’s Jet Hits Mystery UFO In Midair, Making Huge Dent — Social Media Vs. Experts On Possibilities

 — Josh Huestis (@jhuestis) October 28, 2017

-According to the Daily Star, the top contenders on social media for what this plane hit were “a bird — Big Bird from “Sesame Street” specifically — a plane, an alien or, of course, Superman.”
+According to the Daily Star, the top contenders on social media for what this plane hit were “a bird — Big Bird from ‘Sesame Street’ specifically — a plane, an alien or, of course, Superman.”
 While damage like this has been caused by lightning or hailstones in the past, that isn’t what caused the damage on the charter jet the Thunder team was flying in.
 According to Delta, that dent was more than likely made by a bird.

-Delta released a statement that included:
+Delta released a statement on the matter.

-“Delta flight #DL8935, operating from Minneapolis to Chicago-Midway as a charter flight for the Oklahoma City Thunder, likely encountered a bird while on descent into Chicago.”
+“Delta flight #DL8935, operating from Minneapolis to Chicago-Midway as a charter flight for the Oklahoma City Thunder, likely encountered a bird while on descent into Chicago.

 “The aircraft, a Boeing 757-200, landed safely without incident; customers have since deplaned and maintenance teams are evaluating.
 Safety is Delta’s top priority.”

-That UFO, or unidentified flying object, was one that sported feathers more than likely, but after you take a look at that dent, you have to imagine it was a good size bird.
+That UFO, or unidentified flying object, was one that more than likely sported feathers, but after you take a look at that dent, you have to imagine it was a good sized bird.
 There was not a feather to be found, but with the speed of a jet, chances are they all blew away.

 [Featured Image by Charles Rex Arbogast/AP Images]